 FIL Group has adopted an approach to promote, embed and measure a strong risk aware culture across the organisation, including reinforcing individual behaviours and capabilities that are aligned to FIL Life's core values and beliefs.
-This approach also includes the consideration of risk accountability and the right risk behaviours in the compensation and performance management decisions.
+This approach also includes consideration the of risk accountability and the right risk behaviours in compensation performance the and management decisions.